Things to do in & around Okinawa

 Diving is dope but if you can’t swim for several minutes and tread water once you reach the bottom, go snorkeling instead.

-Image credit: @supereeeisus
+japanImage credit: @supereeeisus via Instagram

 Over at the cluster of 22 islands known as Kerama near Okinawa, the water is so clear you’ll be able to spot miles of corals and groups of sea turtles without straying too far from your dive boat, which also happens to be the fastest kind in Okinawa.
 Once you get out of this Maldives-esque body of water, you can dry off on arguably one of the most scenic stretches of sand in Japan.

-Book a Kerama islands snorkeling tour (from $87.79).
+Book a Kerama islands snorkeling tour.

 8. Shop for snacks & souvenirs at Makishi Market

-You could wait till you get to the airport to pick up a box of Tokyo Banana at the duty free shop before racing to the gate.
+You could wait till you get to the airport to pick up a box of Tokyo Banana at the duty-free shop before racing to the gate.
 Or, you can jaunt down the alleys at the iconic Makishi Market in Okinawa with snacks in one hand and souvenirs in the other.

-It’s a 60-year-old historic wet market meets hawker center that also happens to have dozens of gift shops and drinking holes.
+It’s a 60-year-old historic wet market meets hawker centre that also happens to have dozens of gift shops and drinking holes.
 Some must-tries include sashimi and fresh lobsters which can be grilled on the spot.

-Don’t miss out on the Okinawa soba that’s made entirely from wheat flour.
+things to do okinawaDon’t miss out on the Okinawa soba that’s made entirely from wheat flour.

-Image credit: @chiiiisuke0322
+Image credit: @chiiiisuke0322 via Instagram

 TBH, all of the dishes here are probably legit so feel free to sample a bit of everything.